HOW TO GET STARTED NEEDLE FELTING: DO’S AND DON’TS

 7 – Only move your needle straight up and down, not at an angle.
 If you bend your needle the tip will break off.

 8 – A hard ask, I know but be patient.
 Allow yourself the time to learn.
 This is a walk, not a sprint.
-You are not suddenly going to become Sarafina (Google ‘Gods of the needle felting world’) overnight and you are learning a new craft, not performing surgery, so enjoy it.
-When Usain Bolt first turned up for his first training session do you think he had all those gold medals around his neck…
+You are not suddenly going to become Sarafina (Google ‘Gods of the needle felting world’) overnight, and you are learning a new craft, not performing surgery, so enjoy it.
+Once you havefinished one project you will be flying through the next one!

 Occasionally you will get to the end and it still won’t look like the vision in your head.
 Deal with it and don’t let it spoil your day because whatever you make will be yours and it will be wonderful!
 Those wonky ears and the gammy looking leg add character.
 Embrace it and remember all the things you have just learned so you can take them to the next project.

-N.B Every needle felter has a pile of fuzzy Frankenstein body parts just waiting to be added to another project.
+B.T.W.
+Every needle felter has a pile of fuzzy ‘Frankenstein’ body parts just waiting to be added to another project.
 I call them “limbs in limbo”…

 10 – DISCLAIMER: Needle felting is highly addictive!
 It can, and does, lead to compulsive creativity.
 Therefore, I cannot be held responsible for hungry pets, children and other family members.